Kahwaji/Obsidian/BP/Alpega/Abdullah.md

 Day 1:
-- 5%- 10% of customers great credited every months.
+- 5%- 10% of customers get credited every months.
 Most of the cases are due to cancellation
 - Services are like evergreen, get cancelled when customers ask.
 No refund for that.
 - onboarding new customers from SF to Billingplatform
 - Master data for account is SF, for Contract it's in BP